Viking

 Shoplifting.
 Issued 10 November 2025 |

-This priority has been raised as an issue through engagement with local residents and businesses.
-PC Hills has been attending multi-agency community meetings with local business owners and staff to understand the challenges affecting Broadstairs, particularly in the build-up to Christmas.
-Visits to shops in the area have also been conducted, with a focus on education around the Shop Safe Scheme and reporting offences to Kent Police.
-PC Hills will continue to carry out high visibility foot patrol in the area.
-Actioned 12 December 2025 |
+PC Hills has been attending multi‑agency meetings with business owners and staff to better understand the issues affecting Broadstairs.
+Visits have also been made to shops in the area to offer advice on the Shop Safe Scheme and to encourage reporting of offences to Kent Police.
+PC Hills will continue high‑visibility foot patrols to provide reassurance and support to the community.
+Actioned 14 January 2026 |

 |